 Not all of Progressive's commercials feature Flo and her friends; there have been other characters featured in these ads, too.
-For example, in 2012, they introduced an anthropomorphic Auto Insurance Box representing the company's products as another mascot.
+For example, in 2012, they introduced an anthropomorphic Auto Insurance Box (voiced by Chris Parnell) representing the company's products as another mascot.
 There's also the Sign Spinner ads, which focus on a Progressive sign spinner and the various everyday situations he gets into.
 In 2020, they introduced their "Dr. Rick" campaign, focusing on a "Parenta-Life Coach" named Dr. Rick who prevents new homeowners from becoming their parents, and the various methods he uses to do so.
 And then there's the NFL-centric "At Home with Baker Mayfield", with the various antics of the Cleveland Browns quarterback as he tends his "home" of the Browns' stadium.
 Flo is their most well-known and most often used mascot, however.

 Progressive's commercials provide examples of: